JacquesLucke/animation_nodes_manual/content/documentation/nodes/gpencil/set_gp_stroke_attributes/index.md

 ## Description

-This node sets the stroke attributes e.g., Line Width, Hardness, Cyclic, etc for a gp stroke(s).
+This node sets the stroke's attributes e.g., Line Width, Hardness, Cyclic, etc for a gp stroke(s).
 This node can also generate a list of gp stroke by inputting a list of any attribute.

 ## Inputs